-The Clinical Investigations Support Office (CISO) at Norris Comprehensive Cancer Center is looking for a highly motivated and qualified candidate with experience in clinical trials data management.Â The following are the specific job functions:
+The Clinical Investigations Support Office within the Cancer Center is looking for a highly motivated and qualified candidate with experience in clinical trials data management.Â The following are the specific job functions:

 Reads and understands clinical data from medical records.
 Extracts and enters required clinical data from medical records and patient research charts/reports to Clinical Research Forms (eCRFs/CRFs).